StephenClarkApps/iOS-Interview-Questions/README.md

 REF: https://nalexn.github.io/kvo-guide-for-key-value-observing/

+#### Generic Programming

+A style of computer programming in which algorithms are written in terms of types to-be-specified-later that are then instantiated when needed for specific types provided as parameters.

+This approach, pioneered by the ML programming language in 1973, permits writing common functions or types that differ only in the set of types on which they operate when used, thus reducing duplication.

+Such software entities are known as generics in Python, Ada, C#, Delphi, Eiffel, F#, Java, Nim, Rust, Swift, TypeScript and Visual Basic .NET.
+They are known as parametric polymorphism in ML, Scala, Julia, and Haskell (the Haskell community also uses the term “generic” for a related but somewhat different concept); templates in C++ and D; and parameterized types in the influential 1994 book Design Patterns.

+The term “generic programming” was originally coined by David Musser and Alexander Stepanov in a more specific sense than the above, to describe a programming paradigm whereby fundamental requirements on types are abstracted from across concrete examples of algorithms and data structures and formalized as concepts, with generic functions implemented in terms of these concepts, typically using language genericity mechanisms as described above.

+#### Graph

+A Graph is an important data structure in computer science; it is defined as a collection of nodes with “edges” between some of the nodes.
+When we talk about Graphs that category includes Trees, however not all Graphs are Trees.

 ## Memory Management

 #### Why do you generally create a weak reference when using self in a block?